Ac6Embedded/apollo-docs/docs/security/cra/overview.md

-﻿---
+---
 id: cra-overview
 slug: /security/cra
 title: CRA for Embedded Products - Practical Implementation Guide
+description: Cyber Resilience Act (CRA) guide for embedded security teams covering scope, controls, secure updates, SBOM, PSIRT, SDL, and audit-ready evidence.
 sidebar_position: 1
+last_update:
+  author: 'Ayoub Bourjilat (AC6)'
+  date: '2025-12-18'
 ---

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';

 ## Why this guide exists

-The Cyber Resilience Act (CRA) is not only about *having* security features - it’s about being able to **demonstrate** that your product was **designed, developed, produced, and maintained** with cybersecurity in mind, and that you can keep it secure after release.
+The Cyber Resilience Act (CRA) is not only about *having* security features - it's about being able to **demonstrate** that your product was **designed, developed, produced, and maintained** with cybersecurity in mind, and that you can keep it secure after release.
 In practice, that means turning legal requirements into:

 - **engineering decisions** (architecture, boot chain, isolation, crypto, update path),
 - **repeatable processes** (SDL, supply-chain control, PSIRT),